Uvacoder/uva-snippets-collection/README.md

 This is just the beggining, so this readme is going to be improved and feel free to do so if you feel necessary with something important.

-Maybe when we have more info, we can code a app where all info is included
+Maybe when we have more info, we can code a app where all info is included.